-There are at least 40 different types of seizures.
-A person with epilepsy may experience one or more seizure type.
+There are more than 70 different seizure types.
+A person with epilepsy may experience one or more types of seizure.
 Their behaviour during a seizure depends on the type of seizure and the area of the brain being affected.
 Click here for more information about seizures.

 Around 70% of people living with epilepsy will gain control of their seizures by taking anti-epileptic drugs (AEDs).
 For the remaining 30%, their epilepsy is considered to be ‘uncontrolled’ or ‘drug resistant’ and alternative treatment options, such as neurosurgery or vagal nerve stimulation, may be offered to reduce or eliminate seizure activity.
 Some childhood epilepsy syndromes are ‘outgrown’.

 Epilepsy impacts on people in different ways.
 For some people, living with epilepsy will not have a big impact on their life.
 Others may experience some physical, psychological and social impacts.
 Epilepsy can impact on a person’s education, employment, lifestyle, health, social and family life.